 Big numbers always fascinate children.
 Even a child that doesn’t care about counting to 20, she might be interested in knowing the number of stars in the sky, people on earth, and may want to research the answer together, hence making Maths interesting.
 Big numbers create a sense of wonder in children and spark their imagination.

 By making math enjoyable, parents help kids associate math with fun, pleasure, parental love and personal attention.
 Instead of being intimidated, children will be excited about the subject, throughout their school years.
 Besides, please be informed that your child does not have to excel at math to enjoy it.
 It absolutely doesn’t matter if they’re good, what matters is whether they like it.
 The important thing is just to encourage your child to see the numbers all around them and to keep things fun.
 And, this is precisely how we’ll raise a next-generation that thinks Math is really cool!

 The beGalileo way to instill love for Math

-How does beGalileo make Maths interesting for the students? beGalileo employs a holistic and customized approach to impart Math training, in a way that drives the love for Math in students.
+How does beGalileo make Maths interesting for students? beGalileo employs a holistic and customized approach to impart Math training, in a way that drives the love for Math in primary students.
 We combine the best of both traditional and technologically advanced methods, seeking to blend the online platform suitably with and complement the much-trusted personal interface.
-To get students genuinely appreciate Math and see it as ‘fun’, beGalileo employs a host of technology driven features such as interesting video lessons, board & computer games etc. in addition to personalized workbooks, online practice, tests & assessment.
+To get primary students genuinely appreciate Math and see it as ‘fun’, beGalileo employs a host of technology driven features such as interesting video lessons, board & computer games etc. in addition to personalized workbooks, online practice, tests & assessment.
 This online adaptive learning platform also incentivizes children with rewards & badges, while ensuring conceptual clarity.
 In short, beGalileo is every new generation child’s own personalized Math trainer and guide, employing the right mix of concepts and fun.